KSaunders98/graphics_2/readme.txt

 Student: Kirk Saunders
 Email: ks825016@ohio.edu
-Project: Assignment #1 - Food Drop Game
+Project: Assignment #1 (Second Project) - Food Drop Game

     For this assignment, I created a 2D food drop game in which the goal is feed all of the good guys with the fewest amount of drops possible, all the while keeping the food away from the bad guys.
 The player